A Change of Heart: A Simple Test Revealed Active Patient Had High Risk of Heart Attack

 In fact, just two weeks before he had an ultrasound that would change his life, Mestas completed an 11-mile hike across the Chisos Mountains in Big Bend National Park.

 “I was carrying a 55-pound backpack and it was 90 degrees outside,” says Mestas, who lives in El Paso, Texas.
 “It was quite strenuous.”

-Dr. Arianna Bender, Mestas’ MDVIP-affiliated primary care physician, decided to look deeper.
+Even though Mestas appeared to be the picture of health, Dr. Arianna Bender, Mestas’ MDVIP-affiliated primary care physician, decided to look deeper.
 She knew Mestas’ sister had recently had a stroke and felt that she needed to look further, says Mestas.
 Dr. Bender ordered the carotid ultrasound test.
 After the test, Mestas was immediately referred to a cardiologist, who performed an angiogram.
 His surgeon told Mestas that his carotid artery, which supplies blood to the brain, actually had a 99 percent blockage.

 “My wife and I were in shock, completely dumbfounded.
 The surgeon said I was a ‘walking heart-attack victim.’
 We’re grateful that I was able to take care of it,” explains Oscar.

 A carotid artery with more than a 90 percent blockage can cause a heart attack or stroke.
 And Mestas' blockage is the type that might not have been caught in a normal checkup.

 Mestas was also lucky to be Dr. Bender’s patient.
 When Dr. Bender transitioned to MDVIP in 2012, Mestas chose not to join her new practice.
 He thought Dr. Bender was a great doctor but considered the annual $1,650 membership fee to be an unnecessary cost.